-These are marked by yellow markers and pathways are enclosed within fences, which walkers must stay inside.
+These are marked by yellow waymarkers, and pathways are enclosed within fences, which walkers must stay inside.

 Other ‘secret’ beaches in Purbeck

-If you like to head out off the beaten track and explore places in relative solitude, there are some other quieter beaches and stretches of coastline in and around Swanage that are similarly undeveloped.
+If you like to head out off the beaten track and explore places in relative solitude, there are some other quiet beaches and stretches of coastline in and around Swanage that are similarly undeveloped, like Worbarrow Bay.

 - Peveril Point – Despite being very close to town and all the amenities of Swanage, Peveril Point can be a relatively quiet place to wile away an hour.
 A rocky promontory to the southern-most end of Swanage Bay, the short walk out to Peveril Point give a fresh perspective on the bay and town